puzzle/ansible-training/content/en/docs/04/02/_index.en.md

 ### Task 1

-* Rewrite your playbook `motd.yml` without using the `copy` module, but rather using the `template` module.
+* Rewrite your playbook `motd.yml` without using the `ansible.builtin.copy` module, but rather using the `ansbile.builtin.template` module.
 * Use a Jinja2 template file called `motd.j2` which uses the variable `motd_content`.

 {{% details title="Solution Task 1" %}}

-Create the file `motd.j2` with the following one liner:
+Create the file `motd.j2` with the following one-liner:

 ```bash
 $ cat motd.j2